Shaheryarkhalid/File-Organizer/README.md

 # File Organizer

 ## Overview
-The **File Organizer** module can be used to format directories and their nested files.
+The **File Organizer** module formats directories and their nested files efficiently.

 ### Usage

-- **As a Module**: Import the `formatFiles` function (default export) and pass a relative or absolute path to format that folder and its contents.
+- **As a Module**: Import the `formatFiles` function (default export) and provide a relative or absolute path to format that folder and its contents.

-- **As a Standalone Script**: Execute the command below to format all folders and files while removing any empty directories:
+- **As a Standalone Script**: Execute the following command to format all folders and files while removing any empty directories:
   ```bash
   node ./index.js
   ```

+### Additional Functionality
+This module also exports an `emptyFilesCreater` function that generates dummy files and folders within a directory named **Test**.
+If no directory is specified, the function will create the **Test** folder in the home directory of the package.

 ### Supported Formats
 The following file formats are supported: